mhaugrud/msumcspy/_sources/ClassesBasics/UserDefinedClasses.rst

 recognized by various tools.
 (This is also the way docstrings work in functions.)

 Every class should have a method with the special name ``__init__``.
 This **initializer method**, often referred to as the **constructor**, is automatically called whenever a new instance of ``Account`` is created.
 It gives the programmer the opportunity to set up the attributes required within the new instance by giving them their initial state values.
-The ``self`` parameter (you could choose any other name, but nobody ever does!) is automatically set to reference the newly-created object that needs to be initialized.
+The ``self`` parameter (you could choose any other name, but nobody ever does!) is automatically set to reference the newly-created object that is to be initialized.

 So let's use our new Account class now.